2022: The Year of Prolog

-This celebration will culminate with the award of the inaugural edition of the ALP Alain Colmerauer Prolog Heritage Prize (in short: the Alain Colmerauer Prize) for recent practical accomplishments that highlight the benefits of Prolog-inspired computing for the future.
+The celebration culminates with the award of the inaugural edition of the ALP Alain Colmerauer Prolog Heritage Prize (in short: the Alain Colmerauer Prize) for recent practical accomplishments that highlight the benefits of Prolog-inspired computing for the future.

 EligibilityAny individual or group of individuals can nominate themselves or their institution(s)/organization(s) for the Prize.
 Nominations should describe work that meets the purpose of the Prize.
 Submissions that address the well-being of society or of the earth are especially welcome.

 SubmissionsNominations should explain the contribution and argue for its present and future significance.
 They should also include a concise, proposed citation.
 The submissions must not exceed three pages plus references and may optionally be accompanied by up to two letters of support no longer than 500 words each.
-Submissions should be made by the candidates themselves, in pdf, and via Easychair at: https://easychair.org/conferences/?conf=acprize2022
+Submissions should be made by the candidates themselves, in pdf.

 - Deadline for submissions

 - September 30, 2022.